MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-preview.md

 1. Download [Microsoft Azure CLI.zip](https://aka.ms/AApydwn).
 1. Unzip the package to a folder.
-1. Using Cmd.exe or PowerShell, call the Azure CLI by running <unzipped folder path>\bin\az.cmd.
+1. Using Cmd.exe or PowerShell, call the Azure CLI by running {unzipped folder path}\bin\az.cmd.
 1. **Close and reopen any active terminal window to use the newly installed preview.**

 ## Log into Azure